One Substance, One Assessment

 ECHA Webinar On IUCLID 6 Version 10 Major Release (12 May 2026)

-ECHA is launching IUCLID 6 Version 10 in May 2026, introducing significant format changes and harmonized templates for chemical data submissions.
-Companies must prepare for technical shifts in data management to ensure continued compliance with REACH, CLP, and BPR reporting requirements.
+The European Chemicals Agency is launching IUCLID 6 Version 10 in May 2026, introducing major format changes and harmonized templates for chemical data submissions.
+Businesses must audit their internal data management systems and reporting workflows to ensure seamless compliance with REACH, CLP, and Biocidal Products Regulation requirements.

 EU CA Meeting Reviews Progress of BPR Active Substance Review and Renewal Programme (March 2026)